-One of London’s smallest yet mightiest weekend markets.
+Maltby Street Market is one of London’s smallest yet mightiest weekend markets.
 Amongst the railway arches of Bermondsey, your stomach will go from empty to full just as quickly as your wallet goes the other way.
-Maltby Street’s Ropewalk is the setting for culinary brilliance, whether that be the street food vendors, or the cute cafes hidden in the arches.
+Maltby Street’s Ropewalk is the setting for culinary brilliance, whether that be the street food vendors, or the cute cafés hidden in the arches.
 Highlights include Gyoza Guys, Duck Frites and Amen Ethiopian Cuisine.
 A cosy spot, it’s a great place if you’re headed off on a first date.

 📍Open Saturdays from 9am-4pm, Sundays from 11am-4pm.
 Find it at Ropewalk, 41 Maltby Street, SE1 3PA.

 Rounding off this list of the best weekend markets in London is a real good’un.
 It took Phileas Fogg eighty days to get around the world, but it will only take you an afternoon here.
 And what an afternoon it’ll be!
 From Greek souvlaki to Korean barbecue, with stops in Ethiopia and Mauritius, you’ll get a true taste of the globe here.
 Once you’re done at the Southbank Centre Food Market, a stroll (or more accurately, a waddle) down the South Bank should begin to work it all off.